 Agentic bridge over MCP

-A bridge that lets external tools — including MCP clients like Claude Code — operate on Prism files through stable, typed operations instead of raw text or fragile binary parsing.
+A bridge that lets external tools, including MCP clients like Claude Code, operate on Prism files through stable, typed operations.

 A bridge to Prism files

-prism-server is a bridge that lets external tools — including MCP clients like Claude Code — operate on Prism files through stable, typed operations, instead of raw text or fragile binary parsing.
+kinogaki-server is a bridge that lets external tools, including MCP clients like Claude Code, operate on Prism files through stable, typed operations.
 Point it at a document and it exposes that document over MCP (the Model Context Protocol) as a small set of typed tools an agent can call.

-It is worth being precise about what this is and isn't.
-MCP is the transport — the standard way an assistant calls tools.
-Prism Server is not another MCP; it is the thing on the other end of one: a typed operation surface over a real structured file.
-It does not compete with Claude Code or replace your assistant.
-It gives them something to talk to.
+It is worth being precise about the roles.
+MCP is the transport: the standard way an assistant calls tools.
+Kinogaki Server sits on the other end of that transport as a typed operation surface over a real structured file.
+It complements Claude Code and your assistant by giving them a structured file to talk to.

 The operations